a3r0id/arma3-discord-feed/README.md

 # Arma 3 Discord Feed

 ## Installation
-To install the required dependencies, move all of the files in Dependencies/<your operating system> to the root of your Arma 3 server folder.
+To install the required dependencies, move all of the files in Dependencies/your_operating_system to the root of your Arma 3 server folder.

 ## Setup
 - Run your Arma 3 server at least once to generate the necessary files then immediately shutdown the server.
 This is a crucial step to ensure that the extension is bootstrapped correctly.